amaothree/Pychatroom3/README.md

 -------------

 I set a admin account default, you can use it to kick someone (the only special function now), you need to type "Admin" as the nickname.
 The default password is "123", it is unsafe, you can change it in the code of server, and restart server.

+*&copy;Samuel Sui is the owner/builder of everything in this project.*